 Quasi-neoliberal dogma, utopia, and illusion (as institutional monism, or "market fundamentalism") on individualism is methodologically, epistemologically (understood as a difference between truth and "belief"), and ontologically in a constant (inevitable) conflict with neoinstitutionalism (as institutional pluralism).
-It corresponds with the general neoliberal platitude of the so-called "mini state" his methodically inconsistent.
-It is not clear whether is it the social state (which would imply social inequalities), or the rule of law (which would mean a minimum rule of law, the reduction of economic freedoms and property rights, and the lack of the required specification of property rights and their effective legal protection), or the political state (which would mean the minimum of parliamentarism and democracy), or the economic state (which would mean the reduction of macroeconomic policy instruments and the supression of an integrated market and healthy competition).
+It corresponds with the general neoliberal platitude of the so-called "mini state" which would imply social inequalities), or the rule of law (which would mean a minimum rule of law, the reduction of economic freedoms and property rights, and the lack of the required specification of property rights and their effective legal protection), or the political state (which would mean the minimum of parliamentarism and democracy), or the economic state (which would mean the reduction of macroeconomic policy instruments and the supression of an integrated market and healthy competition).